SafuhSa/Sinuous-Js-game/readme.md

 ```
 ### draw explosion on collisions
- When Serpentine collide with any red dots the game will draw an explosion!!
+ When Serpentine collide with any red dots the game will draw a flashing explosion by adding shadowoffset by x and y of the dot!!
 ```
  drawExplosion(x, y, radius, color) {
     this.ctx.shadowBlur = 8;